 Choosing to live in a village like Kommetjie means choosing to live close to nature, to coexist with the wildlife that also call this region home.
 And by coexistence, I do not mean allowing them into the villages, to raid your home and have a feast in the bins.
 Coexistence means being aware of them and understanding their behaviour, and what attracts them to urban areas.
 It means finding solutions to keep them wild, making the mountains a more appealing place to forage.
 This does not need to be done through violence, but does need to include providing them with water.
-Prior to the 2012 takeover of the Baboon Management tender by Human Wildlife Solutions (HWS), Baboon Matters watched over the troops of the Peninsula; ensuring their safety, educating the public and cultivating the coexistence ethos so lacking in the world.
+Prior to the 2009 and 2012 takeover of the Baboon Management tender by Nature Conservation Corporation (NCC) and Human Wildlife Solutions (HWS) respectively, Baboon Matters watched over the troops of the Peninsula; ensuring their safety, educating the public and cultivating the coexistence ethos so lacking in the world.
 After the takeover, there was a clear escalation in the aggressiveness of the management protocols, coexistence seemingly no longer being the goal, as much as the term is being flaunted.
 There seems to be inconsistencies in what is being reported, a successful management solution that protects wildlife and humans, and what is actually happening, baboons being killed because humans aren’t taking responsibility for their choices.
 After three years of mismanaging a situation of their own making, the Baboon Research Unit and the City of Cape Town have a choice of either a sanctuary or euthanasia for the four females remaining in Scarborough.
 The University of Cape Town’s Institute for Communities and Wildlife in Africa (iCWild) suggests that to prevent the growth of the troop (how, there are only females and dispersing males don’t usually survive under current protocols?), and more conflict, the small group should be sent to a sanctuary (Richardson 2020).
 An exercise that would be carried out to avoid a “PR fallout” by euthanising them, and will apparently not be paid for by the very organisations that created the situation (Richardson 2020).
 The Scarborough Troop had 18 individuals back in 2013 but in December 2015, the dominant male was removed and killed.
 By late April of 2016, the troop had halved in number and of the remaining nine baboons, all were females (Cruise 2016).
 Now, four years later, there are only four females left.
 Is this what the future looks like for the rest of the Cape Peninsula troops?
 A contract that is costing ratepayers 14 million rand a year, is also going to cost us the lives of our baboons.

 213 baboons have been killed between 2012 and November 2019.